jaeksoft/opensearchserver/src/doc/en/documentation/clients%7CClient_libraries%7C5/PHP%20Client%7COpenSearchServer%20PHP%20client%20-%20documentation/Querying%20OpenSearchServer/Working_with_facets.md

       <facet name="politics">5</facet>
       <facet name="usa">0</facet>
 ```
-since 0 documents have both categories.
+since 0 documents match both categories.

-Display would be something like this:
+The displayed results would look like this:

 ***